simonreich/seminar-notifier/README.md

 |           | FirstnameD | LastnameD | d@example.com |         |                  |              |                |
 |21.01.2020 |            |           |               |         |                  |              |                |

-The above above example holds five entries for three sessions
+The above above example holds five entries for three sessions:

 1. The first session takes place on 07.01.2020 with two talks from A and B. Mails will be send to A, B, C, D, Supvervisor A, and Supvervisor B.
 2. The second session takes place on 14.01.2020 with one talk from C. Mails will be send to A, B, C, D, and Supvervisor C.